sumitNITS/Todo-Web-App/README.md

-This is a web based todo-web-app created using python and django framework.
+This is a web based todo-web-app created using HTML, CSS, Python and django framework.

 ## How to use this??